julyjj2742-create/face-mask-detection/notebooks/README.md

 This is the main project notebook.
 It includes:

 - Environment setup
 - Dataset preparation
-- Pascal VOC to YOLO preprocessing
-- YOLOv8 training
+- Model training
 - Model evaluation (precision, recall, mAP)
 - Prediction visualization
 - Reflection on results and learning outcomes
+- Interactive demo